 In 2019, we invited visiting lecturer Susan Todd and her Sustainable Operations class of SFU Beedie School of Business students to tour our facilities.
 This tour let the students gain the knowledge required to develop and propose a waste reduction plan for Hemlock.
 A few months later, the students presented their recommendations on how Hemlock’s Zero Waste efforts could be enhanced.
 These recommendations included improving our current recycling containers, reviewing our e-waste program and exploring different recycling haulers.
 We found their recommendations informative and decided to organize a Dumpster Dive for an opportunity to assess our waste.

 In 2019, 15 brave employees woke up at the crack of dawn to sort through our garbage bin.
 The Dumpster Dive assessed and measured one week’s worth of waste to identify the biggest offenders.
 The dive gave us the information we needed to prioritize certain material streams.
 It was also extremely beneficial to raising employee awareness of what we dispose of and how, as a company, we can improve our waste practices.
 While this wasn’t the most glamourous activity, we turned on the tunes to keep us motivated!

 After the Dumpster Dive, we weighed all our bins and analyzed our data.
 From this, we created a poster and displayed it at the main employee entrance and featured the findings in our company newsletter.
 As you can see from the poster shown below, a large portion of our dumpster was made of mixed paper, organics, contaminated materials and plastic.
 Once the Dumpster Dive was complete, it was time to work on addressing key material streams.

 We are thankful for feedback from employees and the business community and look forward to following through on our plan.
-Stay tuned for Part 2 coming out in October in celebration of Waste Reduction Week in Canada.
+Stay tuned for Part 2 of this blog post coming out in October in celebration of Waste Reduction Week in Canada.